2019–20 NAHL season

 The 2019–20 NAHL season was the 36th season of the North American Hockey League.
 The regular season was scheduled to run from September 2019 to April 2020 with a 60-game schedule for all teams.
 The Lone Star Brahmas won the regular season championship due to having the most points when the season was suspended.

 COVID-19

 On March 12, 2020, the NAHL announced that it was suspending play across the entire league pending future developments.
-Less than a week later, the league cancelled the remainder of the schedule as well as the playoffs.
+Less than a week later, the league cancelled the remainder of the schedule as well as the playoffs due to the Covid-19 pandemic.